About Our Club

 The facility is air conditioned during summer and heated during the winter months.

 A popular feature of Roseland Club, in 2016 the Club invested in resurfacing the courts and installing floodlighting for evening play.
-Three courts are available for member booking, between the hours of …..
-Individual and group lessons are offered during the summer from the resident Tennis Pro, in addition to clinics, tournaments and children’s junior programs running May-June.
+Three courts are available for member use and individual and group lessons are offered during the summer from the resident Tennis Pro, in addition to clinics, tournaments and children’s junior programs running May-June.

-As an additional feature, Court #3 is painted to allow members to participate in the sport of Pickle Ball should they be interested.
+As an additional feature, Courts #2 and #3 are painted to allow members to participate in the sport of Pickle Ball which is a quickly growing sport.

 The Roseland Club is surrounded on its eastern side by club-owned, undeveloped parkland.
-With a baseball diamond and open green space, this land is a breathe of fresh air evoking the natural beauty of the area.
+With a baseball diamond and open green space, this land is a breath of fresh air evoking the natural beauty of the area.
+It is available to the public at the user’s own risk.

 The Club features a gravel parking lot for member use.
 Members are required to display their parking passes while attending club events.